 Website QA Test Checklist

-To help ensure businesses deliver the best website user experience, this guide aims at describing a comprehensive checklist for website quality assurance testing.
+To help ensure businesses deliver the best website user experience, this guide describes a comprehensive QA checklist for website quality assurance testing.

-This checklist will help teams address the key focus areas from a testing standpoint.
+This QA checklist will help teams address the key focus areas from a testing standpoint.

 1. Ensure Cross Browser Compatibility